daneelbreger/daneelbreger/README.md

 - **Repo Market Dashboard (Python)**
   A lightweight dashboard that plots repo rate movements from CSV inputs.

-- **CCP Exposure Monitoring Tool (VBA)**
+- **Option Pricing Tool**
-  A simplified version of a monitoring tool I built during my Market Risk internship.
+  A simplified version of an option pricing tool in Python.

 ### 📫 Contact
 - Email: daneelbreger@gmail.com